 In 2020 the team’s name changed to GRT Yamaha WorldSBK Junior Team in line with their role, acting as a gateway for young Yamaha riders graduating through the bLU cRU program to make the step to WorldSBK.
 With new rider Gerloff, the team showed great promise and ended the season with three podiums.

 In 2021, Nozane joined Gerloff at the team, with the two helping GRT Yamaha claim the Best Independent Team title.
 The American also finished as the top Independent rider, taking two podiums, including a best result of second at Donington Park.
-For 2022, the newly named GYTR GRT Yamaha WorldSBK Team will remain with the same rider pairing, with hopes of adding to their podium tally.
+2022 saw Gerloff add another podium to his tally in Barcelona, but he and the team narrowly missed out on retaining the Independent titles.